How to Stain Outdoor Wood for Durability (Revised

 rates than horizontals.
 If you have decided to re-stain only part of

-your deck, you may find it is now 2 different shades.
+your deck, you may find it is now 2 different colors.
 This is

 particularly true when it comes to semi-transparent coatings.